superlinked/VectorHub/docs/use_cases/recommender_systems.md

 **Adaptation**

-We need only add dummy data to enrich a CF approach: when only item side information is available, add dummy users; when only user side information is available, add dummy items; when both user and item information is available, add both dummy users and dummy items.
+To enrich a CF approach, we need only add dummy data: when only item side information is available, add dummy users; when only user side information is available, add dummy items; when both user and item information are available, add both dummy users and dummy items.
 Obviously, the dummy nodes should not be included in the recommendations; these nodes are only there to help ‘inject’ some ‘commonality’ of the nodes belonging to a certain group.
 ​
 The same approach (as used above with MF) can be used with, for example, EASE, or with an explicitly graph-based approach for recommendations such as [PageRank](https://scikit-network.readthedocs.io/en/latest/use_cases/recommendation.html).
 In fact, with PageRank, the walks would include the dummy nodes.
 ​